Södertörn University Library: SöderScholar

 There are three ways of publishing Open Access:

-- You can publish your text directly in an Open Access journal or in an Open Access monograph.
+1. Publish your text directly in an Open Access journal, monograph or anthology.

 Publishers included in the agreements for Södertörn University's researchers